-Kumamoto - Kumamoto is a city on Kyushu's west coast, most famous for its castle.
+Kumamoto - The capital of Kumamoto Prefecture, Kumamoto is a city on Kyushu's west coast most famous for its castle.
 The city is also the gateway to the Aso region.

 Kumamoto Castle - Kumamoto Castle is considered one of the three premier castles in Japan along with Himeji Castle and Matsumoto Castle.
 With large castle grounds and a variety of buildings, the castle offers visitors one of the most complete castle experiences in Japan.
 Only a few structures have remained intact in the centuries since the castle's construction in 1607, so the castle keep and most other buildings are modern reconstructions.